Meeting Apu Carrauntoohil

 Approaching the foot of the Devil’s Ladder

 There were moments where anxiety consumed me as we approached sections of the climb that had previously evoked fear.
 One such place was the stepping stones crossing a rapidly flowing stream.
 Even though the stream was shallow, the fast flowing waters were disorientating.
 I watched a fellow hiker struggle to get across the last steps in the same predicament.
 I knew the best thing to do was to get rid of some of this Hucha (heavy energy) building in me.
 As we neared the first cairn—a mound of stones (akin to the Apachetas in Peru)—I picked up a stone.
-With intent, I imbued it with my three powers and infused it with my hucha, before carefully placing it upon the cairn.
+With intent, I imbued it with my three powers and infused it with my hucha (my fears), before carefully placing it upon the cairn.
 To my relief, this ritual seemed to assist me.
-I took a deep breath and probably let out a yell as I bounded across the stepping stones.
-I felt exhilarated crossing my first hurdle!
+I took a deep breath and let out a yell as I bounded across the stepping stones, exhilarated crossing my first hurdle!

 Climbing the Ladder